-Best grown in lean, dry to medium moisture, well-drained sandy loams in full sun.
-Does well in average garden soils and tolerates poor soils as long as drainage is good.
-Avoid heavy clays and moist, rich, fertile soils.
-Tolerates hot, humid summers and drought.
-Best sited in locations protected from strong winds.
-Plants tend to sprawl, particularly in hot, humid climates such as St. Louis and/or if grown in moist, rich soils.
-Cut plants back after flowering to tidy the planting and to encourage new foliage growth and additional bloom.
-Plants may be sheared to basal foliage after bloom.
-Divide clumps as needed (every 2-3 years) to maintain the vitality of the planting.
-Plants slowly spread by rhizomes and can naturalize into substantial colonies over time.
-'Paprika' is offered by some seed companies as seed, but the resulting flower colors may vary.
-May self-seed in the garden unless spent blooms are promptly deadheaded.
+Best grown in lean, dry to medium, well-drained sandy loams in full sun.
+Plants do well in average garden soils and tolerate poor soils as long as drainage is good.
+Plants also tolerate hot, humid summers and drought.
+If grown ornamentally, plants are best sited in locations protected from strong winds.
+Plant stems tend to flop, particularly in hot, humid climates such as St. Louis and/or if grown in moist, rich soils.
+Consider cutting back plant stems in late spring before flowering to reduce overall plant height.
+Cutting plants back to lateral flower buds after initial flowering will tidy the planting and encourage additional bloom.
+Plants may also be cut back to basal foliage after bloom.
+Divide clumps as needed (every 2-3 years) to maintain vitality of the planting.
+Plants spread aggressively by rhizomes and self-seeding, and can naturalize into substantial colonies if left unchecked.

 'Paprika' is a spreading, mat-forming common yarrow cultivar which is noted for its deeply-dissected, fern-like, aromatic, medium green foliage and its tiny, long-lasting, dusty-red flowers with yellow centers which appear in dense, flattened, compound corymbs (to 2-3" across) throughout the summer on stems typically rising 1.5-2' tall.
 Initial flower color fades, sometimes rather quickly, to light pink, creamy yellow and brown.
 Foliage has a strong, somewhat spicy aroma which persists when used in dried arrangements.
-Millefolium means "thousand-leaf" in reference to its fern-like foliage.
 Although many authorities list 'Paprika' as one of the Galaxy Hybrids (A. millefolium x A. 'Taygetea'), The Royal Horticultural Society Index of Garden Plants and the American Horticultural Society A to Z Encyclopedia of Garden Plants both consider it to be a cultivar of A. millefolium.
 Achillea millefolium and its cultivars have a more spreading habit than some of the taller, clump-forming yarrows such as A. filipendulina.